wanoz/PanML/README.md

      "post": ""},
 ]

-output = modelpack.predict('What is the best way to live a healthy lifestyle?', prompt_modifier=prompt_modifier) print(output['text'])
+output = lm.predict('What is the best way to live a healthy lifestyle?', prompt_modifier=prompt_modifier) print(output['text'])
 ```
 ```